KazamiHazaki/Dumbways-15/minikube/readme.md

 ![image](https://user-images.githubusercontent.com/56806850/220158525-1b2b9517-9250-4c44-a720-0e571a051a49.png)

+**NOTE:DONT CLOSE IT,OR ITS WILL TERMINATED YOUR TUNNNEL TO NGINX**

 then you can access with link that created by minikube `http://127.0.0.1:43611` open in your browser or use curl in `another terminal`